 Specific areas of our research focus on reproductive biology, developmental biology, neurobiology, and general translational cancer biology.
 Our approach is to utilize molecular biological analyses in relation to the intact cell and to organ physiology.

-With the efforts of 55 graduate students, over 65 postdoctoral fellows, and a large amount of investigator funding, Molecular and Cellular Biology serves as a national model for collaborative research interactions, graduate and postdoctoral training and education.
+The Department of Molecular and Cellular Biology at Baylor College of Medicine serves as a national model for collaborative research interactions, graduate and postdoctoral training and education.

 Annual budget exceeds $30 million in research funding from external sources and ranks second among U.S. medical school basic science departments (without a clinical component) in NIH funding